KristianMiok/trustworthy-sdm/README.md

 Calibrated uncertainty for species distribution models under occurrence-data contamination.

 This repository implements a calibration analysis for ensemble prediction intervals in species distribution models (SDMs), and applies split conformal prediction with leave-one-basin-out (LOBO) spatial calibration folds to restore near-nominal interval coverage under realistic data contamination.
-The repository accompanies the manuscript *"Ensemble uncertainty fails under spatial bias in species distribution models — split conformal prediction restores calibrated coverage."*
+The repository accompanies the manuscript *Ensemble uncertainty fails under spatial bias in species distribution models — split conformal prediction restores calibrated coverage.*

 The code regenerates per-replicate ensemble surfaces from the factorial benchmark of the companion methods paper, computes empirical coverage of contaminated-ensemble intervals against deterministic reference predictions, applies LOBO conformal correction, and produces all figures reported in the manuscript.